-- Sexual comments, such as; telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual 'jokes' or taunting; - Physical behaviour, such as; deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; - Online sexual harassment.
+• Sexual comments, such as; telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names;

+- Sexual 'jokes' or taunting; - Physical behaviour, such as; deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; - Displaying pictures, photos or drawings of a sexual nature - Upskirting (this is a criminal offence) - Online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.